gregdavisd/jbox2d/README.md

 # jbox2d
 Optimisations and enhancements for mobile
+This fork of JBox2d is mostly to improve memory handling.
+This version can run the Piston and Circle stress tests with a 16mb heap (Java -Xmx16m) whereas the original version would immediately crash at 16m and at 64m would eventually crash.

 - Removed pooling except for singleton objects.
 - Changed Vec2 to be based on vecmath Vector2f